Darknight6742/RBX-LEE/README.md

 # RBX-LEE
-to use: download the self-help text file and upload to an llm
+to use: download the self-help text file and upload to an llm the other file is my personal version - it might be cool to you, but i doubt it will make sense

 **Radiant Bloom eXoself – Linguistic Executive Environment**